 The purpose of this course is to prepare students for the practicum/ internship experience.
 Topics included are internship selection, making the most of the internship, resume building, and facing internship challenges.
-Pre-requisite: completion of all major course besides PY 441S & PY 490S.
 (3 credits, 5 weeks)

 IS 461S Seminar on Faith and Life